softwarefactory-project/sf-docs/docs/nodepool_operator.rst

 Configure nodepool to manage ephemeral test slaves
 --------------------------------------------------

-Nodepool automates management of Jenkins slave.
+Nodepool automates management of test instances.
 It automatically prepares and starts VMs that are used for a single job.
 After each job the VM is destroyed and a fresh one is started for the next job.
 Nodepool also prepares the images that are used for testing, for example when additional packages are required.

+Nodepool needs 2 services to operate (to be defined in arch.yaml):

+ * nodepool-launcher that schedules image build jobs and spawns slaves
+ * nodepool-builder that builds image locally before uploading to the cloud

 Add a cloud provider